Laura E. Gómez

 Ph.D.
 Stanford University, 1994

-Laura E. Gómez is Professor of Law at UCLA School of Law and served as Vice Dean of Faculty Development from 2013-2015 (she also holds zero-percent appointments in two other UCLA Departments: Sociology and Chicana/Chicano Studies).
+Laura E. Gómez is Interim Dean of UCLA College Division of Social Sciences and Professor of Law at UCLA School of Law.
+She also served as Vice Dean of Faculty Development from 2013-2015 (she also holds zero-percent appointments in two other UCLA Departments: Sociology and Chicana/Chicano Studies).
 She rejoined the faculty of UCLA Law in 2011 after serving as professor of law and American studies at the University of New Mexico from 2005-10.
 Before that, she spent 12 years as professor of law at UCLA Law.
 She was a co-founder and the first co-director of UCLA’s Critical Race Studies Program.

 Prior to starting her career in academia, Professor Gómez clerked for Judge Dorothy W. Nelson on the Ninth Circuit Court of Appeals and worked as a legislative aide to U.S. Senator Jeff Bingaman of New Mexico.